ALLEY CAT RESCUE

 • Reward good behavior.
 Give praise or treats to your cats when they are acting friendly towards each other.

 • Pheromones, which humans can’t smell but mimic natural cat odors, can also help decrease tensions.
+Brands that are sold in pet stores and on Amazon include Feliway, Comfort Zone, Thunderease, and Well & Good.

 References